influxdata/community-templates/azure_sql_db/readme.md

 Provided by: [bonitoo.io](.)

-This Dashboard offers you information about your Azure SQL Server: CPU utilization, Memory, Database Size, Active Threads, Connections, Traffic and more.
+This Dashboard offers you information about your Azure SQL Database: CPU utilization, Memory, Database Size, Active Threads, Connections, Traffic and more.

 ![Dashboard Screenshot](screenshot.png)